360.859.9090 | 503.405.4300

 What many don’t know is that these creatures are all distinctly different from each other.
 Folks will use their names interchangeably, but they’re quite different and must be dealt with differently, as well.

-Our goal as pest control specialists is to help you understand the nuances between these creatures and help you dispose of them and their nests safely so you can move on with your life in a pest-free environment!
+Our goal as Battle Ground pest control specialists is to help you understand the nuances between these creatures and help you dispose of them and their nests safely so you can move on with your life in a pest-free environment!

 Let’s take a closer look at each type of pest, starting with what many consider to be the most aggressive and potentially harmful, the yellow jacket.